TKadyear/dashboard-hotel-miranda/docs/data-structure.md

       required: true
     },
     password:{
-      type: String, //hash in LocalStorage
+      type: String, //hash in LocalStorage and the password is the surname
       required: true
     }
     telephone_number:{